About The Author

 Its not often that I get a chance to read a book that engages me as much as yours did.
 I read the first book of the trilogy in about 2 days.
 In the last week I devoured the remaining books and was thoroughly engrossed.
 I loved the characters and the entire story line. keep up the good work!!!

-• avatar Joseph Lallo says:
+• Joseph Lallo

 Thanks!
 It is great to hear that you enjoyed the trilogy.
 Right now I’m busy plugging away at a Sci Fi book, but once that’s done, it is back to the fantasy books to see where else I should take them.

-5. avatar Rich Burchell says:
+• Rich Burchell

 Hi JL,